ameliagan/CommonTime/README.md

 ## Requirements
 To run this application, you will need the following:

-A computer with node.js and npm installed
+A computer with node.js and npm installed,an Emotiv device, a webcam.
-An Emotiv device and the necessary cables to connect it to the computer A webcam
-A screen

 ## Installation
 Clone or download the repository to your local machine.